Problem

 Demographic

-Participants: 10 Participants.
+Participants: 10.
 Consumer groups: Settled Simplifiers and Peak Performers

 Pre-test questions